 \subsection{Datasets}

-In this section we will introduce datasets used in this paper. \begin{itemize}[leftmargin=*] \item \textbf{Road network}: We evaluate our approach on the road network of Nanshan District, Shenzhen, China, consisting of 1663 nodes and 2964 edges, which is close to that in \cite{RN17}. \item \textbf{Existing charging stations}: We collect data on existing CSs from \cite{RN16} and use these stations as a reference in our analysis. \item \textbf{Charging demand}: Due to the lack of precise charging demand data at the road network scale, we utilize the charging session datasets from \cite{RN16} for demand prediction.
-Charging demand is then allocated to each node based on the inverse distance weight from the node to the CS. \end{itemize}
+We evaluate our approach on the \textbf{road network} of Nanshan District, Shenzhen, China, comprising 1663 nodes and 2964 edges, similar to \cite{RN17}. \textbf{Existing charging station} locations are collected from \cite{RN16} and used as a baseline.
+Due to the lack of precise charging demand data at the road level, we use charging session data from \cite{RN16} for \textbf{charging demand} estimation, allocating node-level demand via inverse distance weighting from each node to the nearest CS.